 23 January, 2020 – 4:30PM - 8:00PM

-All are subject to change, depending on changes to Government policy and “lessons-learned” by the College.
+The plans, policies and guidance outlined on this page apply from the beginning of the 2020/21 academic year.
+All are subject to change, depending on changes to Government policy and ‘lessons-learned’ by the College.

 Please find a copy of the College's overarching risk assessment here

 Enrolments will be carried out remotely this year.
 From 20th August 2020, applicants will be contacted by their tutors to discuss exam results and entry requirements.
 If entry requirements have been met students will be sent a hyperlink to an online enrolment portal where they will be asked to input some personal data the Government asks us to collect and to upload a picture of them selves for ID card production.
 They will also be asked to upload picture of their exam results, which can be taken on a phone.

 Students will then be sent their timetables and joining instructions, including when to first attend college.

 If students do not meet the entry requirements for their course they may be offered a lower level course, or an alternative course.
 If a suitable alternative cannot be found the student will referred for a consultation with a career advice expert.

 In March 2020, when the coronavirus (COVID-19) infection rate was increasing, we made clear no parent would be penalised or sanctioned for their child’s non-attendance at college.

 Now the circumstances have changed and it is vital for all students to return to college to minimise as far as possible the longer-term impact of the pandemic on young people’s education, wellbeing and wider development.

 Missing out on more time in the classroom risks students falling further behind.
 Those with higher overall absence tend to achieve less well.
 College attendance will therefore be mandatory again from the beginning of the Autumn term.
 This means from that point, the usual rules on college attendance will apply, including: